What to Look For In a Vitamin C Supplement (Liposomal + Other Options)

 Vitamin-C-10

 Vitamin C is one of those nutrients you have to get from your diet.
-While a true deficiency is rare, many of us could use a boost because of its low absorption rates.
+While a true deficiency is rare, many of us could use a boost.

-For some, that could mean a switch to liposomal vitamin C, especially if you haven’t responded well to classic supplements or need a higher dose.
+For some, that could mean a switch to a more bioavailable vitamin C supplement, especially if you haven’t responded much to generic supplements or need a higher dose.

 A Closer Look At Liposomal Vitamin C